This is the dish that inspired, if that is the right term, the Scotch Egg.

 This is not a difficult recipe to prepare, but you must be patient assembling the koftas before cooking.
 This is a little time-consuming but is the key to the recipe.
 Get this wrong and the lamb will fall away from the eggs whilst cooking.

-You must be careful handling the eggs.
+You must be careful with the eggs.
 You want them just cooked and cooled before peeling.
-Cook them too much at this stage and they will become very hard after the dish is completed.
+Cook them too much at this stage and they will become hard after the dish is completed.
 If they are not cooked enough, they will be impossible to peel.

-If you get the eggs right and take your time with coating them with lamb, then the rest of this dish is straight forward.
+If you get the eggs right and take your time with wrapping them with lamb, then the rest of this dish is straight forward.

 Serve this dish with plain basmati rice.